 Going to See a Movie

 Our evening at the ‘Electric Cinema’ at was definitely one of the best experiences we had during our 10 day trip to London.
 The movie theater sets at Portobello road and is over 100 years old.
-We were absolutely stunned to this beautiful vintage interior design with leather armchairs with footstools and side tables and double beds and cashmere blankets in the front row providing a unique cinema experience.
+We were stunned by this beautiful vintage interior design (which most probably is the work of a reputed interior designer found at firms similar to Landmass).
+The interiors have leather armchairs with footstools, side tables, double beds, and cashmere blankets in the front row, which provides a unique cinema experience.

 At the entrance to the cinema you can buy a ‘Candy Bag’ for 4 pounds and fill your bag as much as you like with candies and small snacks.
 Inside the cinema there is a bar serving fresh food, ice cream, cocktails, wine, beer and champagne.

 The atmosphere was amazing and the food was so delicious – I wont be exaggerating if I say this was the best hotdog I ever ate in my life 🙂 We booked the tickets online a week before and we chose the double bed sits.
 It was so much fun and so comfy!

 Foodie Delights: Looking for Afternoon Tea and a Good Indian Restaurant

 In my never ending search for good authentic places to eat, I went to this very authentic restaurant called Mughals Restaurant, after a long day shopping in Covent Garden.
 The dimly lit room and extensive Indian dishes caught my attention straight away.
 For someone who’s been to India I can say the food was very authentic and also very delicious.